xregistry/spec/core/spec.md

 collections includes that "default" Version, the Resource's default Version attributes MUST be silently ignored.
 This is to avoid any possible conflicting data between the two sets of data for that Version.
 In other words, the Version attributes in the incoming `versions` collection wins.
-Note that Resource level attributes (e.g. `defaultversionsticky`) are not affected by this rule as they are not Version attributes.

 To better understand this scenario, consider the following HTTP request to update a Message where the `defaultversionid` is `v1`: